-The Department of Airports considers all highly-liquid investments with maturities of three months or less when purchased, as well as its proportionate share of the County's internal investment pool, to be cash equivalents for purposes of the statement of net position and the statement of cash flows.
+Cash and cash equivalents and investments: The Department of Airports considers all highly liquid investments with maturities of three months or less when purchased, as well as its proportionate share of the County's internal investment pool, to be cash equivalents for purposes of the statements of net position and cash flows.
 The County's internal investment pool is valued at a combination of fair value and amortized cost as more fully described in the notes to the County financial statements.
-The non-pooled money market funds and cash with fiscal agents-money market funds are stated at fair value, based on the last reported sales price for securities traded on a national exchange.
+The non-pooled money market funds and cash with fiscal agents-money market funds are stated at fair value based on the last reported sales price for securities traded on a national exchange.
 Gain or loss on sales of investments is based on the specific identification method.